dwerkjem/color-cipher/docs/method/method.md

 $$\text{line} = [0, 2, 1, 2, 2, 0, 1, 2, 2, 1]$$

-This method ensures that the points are more evenly spread along the line $ L $.
+This method ensures that the points are more evenly spread along the line $L$.